 App Links are open source, accessible to everyone, and its reference SDKs mean that they can be implemented without going through Facebook.
 Beyond this, App Links are cross-platform compatible.
 Extended to work across devices, app links support all major platforms including iOS, Android, and Windows Phone.
 Facebook provides App Links Index API for apps to discover whether any web URL can be deep linked on mobile.
 Facebook app links can be utilized for mobile app marketing in several ways:

 Facebook sharing can be the most powerful form of virality.
 A potential shared post has the ability to gain massive adoption of a new service or product.
 App linking makes shared posts much better by enhancing new users’ experiences.
 Any user with the app installed can be taken to the destination right after clicking on the shared link.

 Facebook launched app invites feature to help mobile marketers grow their user base and allows users to share apps to their friends on Facebook.
-App invite shows up as a personalized and customizable notification to facilitate new users rather than posting publically.
-The invite contains deep link that directs users to app store where they can choose to download and install your app.
+App invite shows up as a personalized and customizable notification to facilitate new users rather than posting publicly.
+The invite contains a deep link that directs users to the app store where they can choose to download and install your app.

 Facebook advertising is a powerful feature which allows for deep linking as well.
 Not only advertise your app, you can literally direct users to any content or a product within that app.
 Coupons and other things can be offered to users who have never heard of your app.
 Facebook ads are placed directly in user’s feed and naturally blend into its content to effectively engage with your customers.

 This was, without a doubt, a revolutionary feature from Facebook to help make cross-app communication possible and to the point of effortless for the end-users.
 And specifically for mobile shopping apps, this is a crucial tool to convert web users into app users.